 Ethics is almost always prefixed with a qualifier: classical, situational, secular and rule-egoism being four examples reflecting distinct conceptions of ethics that have at one time exercised an influence over Christian ethicists.
 All these schools still fall within the remit of ethical discussions, for sometimes ethics is treated more as a descriptive science than a prescriptive process.
-We should also note that these terms are already something of an aggregation, there are distinct schools within Christian ethics and secular ethics which have reflected on one another, cross-pollinated one another, and importantly, aggressively rejected one another.
-Thus, there is no way we can do justice to the detail of the variation of ethical perspectives and why they diverge as they do, but rather we will do justice to the guiding ethical principles of our thesis and why it is authoritative for us, and why such a detailed enumeration of rival ethical theories is then rendered superfluous.
+We should also note that these

-522 Butler acknowledges in early assessments (1997) the substantial contribution of Plantinga and his criticisms of unbelieving philosophy.
+523 Butler acknowledges in early assessments (1997) the substantial contribution of Plantinga and his criticisms of unbelieving philosophy.
 In later work, he seems far more ambivalent towards Plantinga though still acknowledging his status, accomplishment, and contribution, see Butler, Biblical Presuppositional Apologetics.
 In his latter presentations he was frustrated that Plantinga had not progressed in his understanding of Van Til over a period of 20 years.

-523 Bahnsen, Van Til's Apologetic, 715.
+524 Bahnsen, Van Til's Apologetic, 715.

-524 Butler prefers to consider ethics as a subheading of a wider theory of values, with aesthetics as a sister category.
+525 Butler prefers to consider ethics as a subheading of a wider theory of values, with aesthetics as a sister category.
 As Wittgenstein noted "Ethics and aesthetics are one" (Tractatus, 6.421) and I will mean both.

-525 Ramsey, Christian Ethics.
+526 Ramsey, Christian Ethics.
 This is an older but an excellent quality primer by some of the most influential ethicists of the early post-positivist period where philosophical thought regarding ethics was again expanding beyond the confines of verificationism and psychologized ethical discourse.